Maruf-Hasan1789/peerdrop/README.md

 > **Advanced Users:** To skip the security steps above, run this in Terminal after moving the app to Applications:
 > `sudo xattr -rd com.apple.quarantine /Applications/peerdropApp.app`
 ---
+App may behave unexpectedly in macOS as I couldn't do proper testing.
 ### Build from Source (Optional)

 #### Prerequisites